 - The cost of any accessibility changes that need to be made to your home or vehicle as a result of your injury

 The best way to find out how much compensation your claim is worth is to discuss your accident with an experienced injury lawyer.
 To arrange a free claim assessment, call free on 0800 678 1410 or request a callback.

 Will I be offered a no win no fee service?

 Absolutely.
 No matter where you are in the UK, all of the injury solicitors we work with will be able to offer you a no win no fee service.
 Unlike with some firms, you will never be asked to pay any upfront legal fees to process your compensation claim, and you will never be left out of pocket.

 If your claim for council negligence is successful, your solicitor’s costs are covered as a percentage of the compensation awarded (up to a maximum of 25%).
 If your case is unsuccessful, you are not required to pay any fees for the work your solicitor has done.
 You can find out more information about the no win no fee service here.

 Want to find out more?

 If you feel you may be entitled to make an injury claim against the council, it is a good idea to contact a solicitor as soon as possible.
-Although you have 3 years from the date of the accident to initiate a claim, getting legal advice early on can vastly improve your chance of success.
+Although you have three years from the date of the accident to initiate a claim, getting legal advice early on can vastly improve your chance of success.

 At CouncilClaims.co.uk, we can put you in contact with experienced personal injury lawyers who will provide you with a free claim assessment with no obligation attached.
-Simply enter your details into the contact form above, and a friendly and experienced legal advisor will give you a call to discuss your claim.
-By contacting an injury solicitor early on, they can help to ensure any vital evidence you need to support you accident claim is captured, such as taking photographs of pavement defects before they are repaired for example.
+Enter your details into the contact form, and a friendly and experienced legal advisor will give you a call to discuss your claim.
+Alternatively, you can call free on 0800 678 1410.